mondem0/roblox-codex-test/README.md

    * **`Shop`** – any Frame/ScrollingFrame you like.
 Add one `TextButton` per tower and set the button’s `TowerType` attribute (string) to match the key in `TowerConfigs` (e.g. `Archer`).
 If you want to preserve your custom text, set the button’s `AutoText` attribute to `false`; otherwise the script will label it as “Name | $Cost”.
    * **`Status`** – holds the HUD labels.
 Add `TextLabel`s named `MoneyLabel`, `LivesLabel`, and `WaveLabel`, plus a `TextButton` named `StartButton`.
 The script updates the text automatically; set `AutoText = false` and/or `AutoStyle = false` on `StartButton` if you prefer to manage the label or colors yourself.
    * **`TowerDetails`** – the inspection panel.
 Include `TextLabel`s named `TowerNameLabel`, `TowerLevelLabel`, `TowerStatsLabel`, `OwnershipLabel`, and `UpgradeDescriptionLabel`, plus buttons named `UpgradeButton` and `SellButton`.
 Feel free to restyle fonts, colors, and layout—the script only fills in the text and toggles visibility.
-3. To customize the hover tooltip, add a **`BillboardGui`** named **`EnemyHoverTemplate`** under `ReplicatedStorage/Assets/UI`.
-Include `TextLabel`s named `NameLabel` and `HealthLabel` (or a single `TextLabel` named `InfoLabel` if you prefer one combined line).
-The LocalScript reuses your design instead of the built-in fallback.
+3. To customize the hover tooltip, add a **GuiObject** (for example a `Frame` or `TextLabel`) or an entire **`ScreenGui`** named **`EnemyHoverTemplate`** under `ReplicatedStorage/Assets/UI`.
+Include `TextLabel`s named `NameLabel` and `HealthLabel` (or a single `TextLabel` named `InfoLabel`).
+The LocalScript clones this UI, keeps your colors, and positions it near the player’s cursor while hovering an enemy.
+Optional `OffsetX`/`OffsetY` number attributes on the root GuiObject let you tweak the cursor offset in pixels.
+4. Add a GuiObject named **`PlayerTowerPriceLabels`** anywhere inside `TowerHUD` if you want hover pricing.
+Place (and style) `TextLabel`s named `UpgradePriceLabel` and `SellPriceLabel` inside it.
+The script hides this container by default, updates the text with your tower’s next upgrade cost and sell refund, and shows it whenever the player hovers their mouse over a tower they own.
+Position it wherever you like in Studio—the script only toggles visibility and text.
-4. You can add additional GUI elements (wave timers, ability buttons, etc.) to `TowerHUD`; they will clone along with everything else.
+5. You can add additional GUI elements (wave timers, ability buttons, etc.) to `TowerHUD`; they will clone along with everything else.
 Just avoid naming conflicts with the reserved objects listed above.

-If the templates are missing, the script falls back to a functional default UI so you can iterate without blocking gameplay.
+The scripts leave your color choices intact—they only update text, toggle visibility, and enable/disable buttons based on game state.
+If something is missing, the client logs a warning instead of generating fallback UI, so keep the names above consistent.

 ## Extending Enemy Types & Waves